yisheng90/js-functions/readme.md

 ###primes(max)
 Using your `isPrime()` function, create a function `primes` that will return an array of all prime numbers up to a certain amount.

 ---

-###numSquare(max)
-Create a function called `numSquare` that will return an array of all perfect square numbers up to, but not exceeding a max number.

----